 Since our founding in the late 1960s, Nantahala Hiking Club members have maintained 59 miles of the Appalachian Trail from the Georgia/North Carolina state line to Nantahala Outdoor Center in Wesser, N.C.
 We also maintain more than 40 miles of Blue Blaze Trails throughout Nantahala National Forest.

-If you are at least 18 years of age and enjoy hiking and good company, you are invited to join us for a day of trail maintenance.
+If you are at least 18 years of age and enjoy hiking and good company, you are invited to join us each Wednesday for a full day of trail maintenance.
 No prior experience is required.
 Tools and training are provided.
-We meet every Wednesday at 8:30 am.

 What to Bring